-The purpose of this policy is to provide direction on how activities associated with the District's efforts to comply with the federal Endangered Species Act (ESA) and miscellaneous environmental mandates (environmental activities) are funded.
-This policy will be used by staff to charge direct and indirect costs related to ESA and miscellaneous environmental compliance requirements.
+The purpose of this policy is to provide direction on how activities associated with the District's efforts to comply with environmental regulatory requirements, including but not limited to, prescriptions under the federal and state Endangered Species Acts (ESA), California Environmental Quality Act (CEQA), National Environmental Policy Act (NEPA), the Clean Water Act (CWA), and California Fish and Game Codes (environmental compliance activities) are funded.
+This policy will be used by staff to charge direct and indirect costs related to environmental compliance activities.